-A decommissioned road is removed from the Forest's transportation system data base, is not maintained and is closed to the public.
+A decommissioned road is removed from the Forest's transportation system data base and no longer receives any maintenance and is closed to the public.

 It is likely that some decommissioned system road alignments may be needed again for future management.
 The reuse of decommissioned road alignments in the future would require analysis through the NEPA process including public participation and evaluation of environmental effects.
 The reuse of existing alignments is consistent with Forest Service policy as described in Forest Service Manual 7703.22.